Data-Driven Companies Perform Better by Almost Every Metric — Here’s How To Become One of Them

-Data analysis surfaces actionable trends
+Data analysis identifies actionable trends

 Artificial intelligence and machine learning take the guesswork out of decision-making